jaredtritz/jsonsails-readthedocs/source/concepts/permissions.rst

 permitted, the item is not loaded.

 When you want to use someone else's resource as part of your module the first step is to request it by simply including it.
-Then one of several things will happen then depending on what the price.
+One of the following will then happen depending on the price.

 price = null (default)
   Owner will have to review the request and can then either permit for free, or set